zakimjz/SCHISM/README.md

 K. Sequeira, M. J. Zaki.
 SCHISM: A New Approach for Interesting Subspace Mining.
 In the Proceedings of the Fourth IEEE Conference On Data Mining.
 2004.

+Karlton Sequeira and Mohammed J. Zaki.
+SCHISM: a new approach to interesting subspace mining.
+International Journal of Business Intelligence and Data Mining, 1(2):137–160, 2005. doi:10.1504/IJBIDM.2005.008360.

 # FUNCTIONALITY
 dataGen creates horizontal format ASCII high-dimensional datasets having